djlouie/Linear-Regression-Visualization/README.md

 # Linear-Regression-Visualization

-A simple, from the ground up, explanation of Linear Regression that gives a coding, mathematical, and visual understanding.
+A simple, from the ground up, explanation of Linear Regression that provides a coding, mathematical, and visual understanding.

 ---
 The notebook `LinearRegressionSCAI.ipynb` was developed as a teaching tool for students at Santa Cruz Artificial Intelligence (SCAI) at UCSC, to illustrate concepts in linear regression.
 A shortcut to the file can be found here: